 FOR PRICE PLEASE CONTACT – include item number below

 Artifacts uncovered at the Pyu sites at Sri Ksetra, Halin and Beikthano are thought to date back to 5 A.D.
-Inscriptions on Buddhist iconography found there attest to the influence of Hinduism and Buddhism introduced into Burma from these early times.
+Inscriptions on Buddhist iconography found there attest to the influence of Hinduism and Buddhism which was introduced into Burma from these early times.

 JUMP TO IMAGES

-Although this icon was sourced in Myanmar it could have been brought into the country with pilgrims or traders during these early times or crafted in Myanmar for or by a person of Hindu faith.
+Although this icon was sourced in Myanmar it could have been brought into the country with pilgrims or traders during these early times, or crafted in Myanmar for or by a person of Hindu faith.
 Although this carving lacks the refinement and sophistication of the ancient black stone Pala pieces one sees from India, the style does have similarities to some of the carved stone figures seen in relief on the walls at the Borobudur site on the island of Java where a strong Hindu/Buddhist influence existed from the 8th – 10th century.

-This statue may be a depiction of Shiva and Parvati his consort.
+This icon may be a depiction of Shiva and Parvati his consort.
 Parvati is the primordial force that keeps the universe together and is revered by Hindus as a benevolent mother figure.
-This icon could have been carried as a talisman for protection.
+It could have been carried as a talisman for protection.
 In Hindu mythology similar style figures are seen together with a small figure, with a child’s body with an elephants head.
 This icon shows a third figure, that of a smaller women holding a lotus flower which extends above her head.

 This icon could also represent that of the romantic couple Yakshi and Mithuna from the famous epic Hindu love story of the Ramayana tales.